IvanJukonis/BaSP-M2023/README.md

 ## Week 02
 There was an introduction into Git and HTML.
 First codes were introduced into the repository.

 I developed the Landing Page of the application only using HTML.
-There has not been CSS code writen on this week.
+There has not been CSS code written on this week.

 ## Week 03
 The objective of this week is to understand the usage of CSS.